The journey to sobriety often isn’t an easy one. For those who’ve experienced a drug or alcohol dependency, this probably seems obvious.

 Whether you’re staying in Charter House or Amethyst House, you’ll receive 24/7 access to care and support.
 Recovery isn’t easy, and we’re devoted to providing residents with the support they deserve.

 Interested in learning more about The Sobriety Experience at Illuminate Recovery?
-Contact us using our secure online form, or call us at 844.700.9888.
+Contact us using our secure online form.
 We look forward to becoming a part of your recovery journey!

 Having been on both sides of active addition, both the person using, and the person affected by a loved one using drugs and alcohol, Lucas has been involved in recovery since 2009.
 He has been working in the treatment industry since 2013.
 Using his personal experience and wealth of knowledge learned from professional development and immersion in the recovery field, he has spoken with thousands of families and helped hundreds of people attain long-term sobriety.
 In 2020, the opportunity presented to join in and start Illuminate Recovery.
 Understanding the importance of personalized treatment plans and the complex nature between substance abuse and co-occurring disorders, has helped Illuminate Recovery build a strong curriculum and a phenomenal staff.
 Illuminate Recovery now has a medical doctor who is board certified in addiction medicine and a psychiatric medical doctor who works side by side with independently licensed therapists to provide compassionate and effective treatment.